Piasy/KmppBootstrap/README.md

 ## Caveat

++ You need install a 64 bit JDK/JRE for Windows;
-WindowsExample will encounter compilation error when it's located in macOS file system and shared to Parallels Desktop Windows virtual machine, so you should clone them into Windows file system.
++ WindowsExample will encounter compilation error when it's located in macOS file system and shared to Parallels Desktop Windows virtual machine, so you should clone them into Windows file system;